 In accordance with German law, our principal accountant is appointed at our Annual General Meeting based on a recommendation of our Supervisory Board.
 The Audit Committee of our Supervisory Board prepares such a recommendation.
 Subsequent to the principal accountant's appointment, the Audit Committee awards the contract and in its sole authority approves the terms and scope of the audit and all audit engagement fees as well as monitors the principal accountant's independence.
-At our 2009 and 2010 Annual General Meetings, our shareholders appointed KPMG AG Wirtschaftsprüfungsgesellschaft as our principal accountant for a number of years, as our principal accountants for the 2009 and 2010 fiscal years, respectively.
+KPMG AG Wirtschaftsprüfungsgesellschaft was our principal accountant for the 2010 and 2011 fiscal years, respectively.

-The table set forth below contains the aggregate fees billed for each of the last two fiscal years by our principal accountant in each of the following categories: (1) Audit Fees, which are fees for professional services for the audit of our annual financial statements or services that are normally provided by the accountant in connection with statutory and regulatory filings or engagements for those fiscal years, (2) Audit-Related Fees, which are fees for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported as Audit Fees, and (3) Tax-Related Fees, which are fees for professional services rendered for tax compliance, tax consulting and tax planning, and (4) All Other Fees, which are fees for products and services other than Audit Fees, Audit-Related Fees and Tax-Related Fees.
+The table set forth below contains the aggregate fees billed for each of the last two fiscal years by KPMG AG Wirtschaftprüfungsgesellschaft and the worldwide member firms of KPMG International in each of the following categories: (1) Audit Fees, which are fees for professional services for the audit of our annual financial statements or services that are normally provided by the accountant in connection with statutory and regulatory filings or engagements for those fiscal years, (2) Audit-Related Fees, which are fees for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported as Audit Fees, and (3) Tax-Related Fees, which are fees for professional services rendered for tax compliance, tax consulting and tax planning, and (4) All Other Fees, which are fees for products and services other than Audit Fees, Audit-Related Fees and Tax-Related Fees.
 These amounts include expenses and exclude Value Added Tax (VAT).

 Fee category in € m.
-201 2009
+2011 2010

-Audit fees 53 3 45
+Audit fees 54 53

-Audit-related fees - 9 6
+Audit-related fees 12 9

-Tax-related fees 7 5
+Tax-related fees 7 7

-All other fees 2 -
+All other fees 3 2

-Total fees 7 1 56
+Total fees 76 71

-The total fee increase of €15 million is mainly driven by our 2010 acquisitions.
 Our Audit-Related Fees included fees for accounting advisory, due diligence relating to actual or contemplated acquisitions and dispositions, attestation engagements and other agreed-upon procedure engagements.
 Our Tax-Related Fees included fees for services relating to the preparation and review of tax returns and related compliance assistance and advice, tax consultation and advice relating to Group tax planning strategies and initiatives and assistance with assessing compliance with tax regulations.
 Our Other Fees were incurred for project-related advisory services.